kanchanchauha/Power-BI-and-SQL---Sales-Analysis-Dashboard/README.md

 The dashboard evolves from **basic reporting to advanced analytics**, leveraging various techniques such as:

 ### 🔍 SQL Responsibilities:

-- Creating the database and importing raw CSV data
+- Created the database schema and imported raw CSV datasets into structured tables
+- Cleaned and standardized data by:
+  - Removing nulls and duplicates
-- Cleaning and standardizing data (handling nulls, duplicates, and datatypes)
+  - Renaming columns and changing data types
-- Applying business logic through queries using:
+- Applied business logic and data transformation using:
-  - `GROUP BY`, `WHERE`, `ORDER BY`
+  - `GROUP BY`, `WHERE`, `ORDER BY` for aggregation and filtering
-  - Conditional statements (`CASE WHEN`)
-  - **Window Functions** for ranking and cumulative totals
+  - Conditional logic using `CASE WHEN` for classification and flagging
-  - **Joins** to integrate multiple tables (orders, products, customers)
+  - **Joins** to combine multiple datasets (sales, products, categories)
+  - **Window functions** such as:
+    - `LAG()` and `OVER(PARTITION BY...)` to calculate **Month-on-Month** revenue changes

 ### 📈 Power BI Responsibilities:

-- Designing a structured data model with relationships
+- Designed a structured **data model** with star schema and relationships
-- Creating **DAX** measures and KPIs for key metrics
-- Building a clean, user-friendly report with:
+- Created **custom DAX measures**, KPIs, and calculated columns for deep analysis
+- Implemented advanced **time intelligence**:
+  - Month-on-Month (MoM), daily, and hourly trends
+- Built a completely **interactive dashboard** using:
+  - Slicers, action filters, drill-through pages, and tooltips
+- Applied **conditional formatting** to highlight performance metrics dynamically
-  - Interactive slicers and filters
+- Customized visuals and tables with:
-  - Drill-through pages
+  - Advanced DAX
-  - Time intelligence (MTD, QTD, YTD comparisons)
-  - Dynamic tooltips and cards
+  - Dynamic titles and chart interactions
+  - Custom table formatting and matrix views
+- Integrated **data mining logic** for pattern discovery and segmentation
+- Delivered a **fully dynamic experience** for business users with actionable insights

 This project showcases how raw transactional data can be transformed into powerful, decision-supporting visuals—ideal for management and business stakeholders in retail environments.